 - Safeguarding Policy - Sets out the arrangements by which children and vulnerable adults are safeguarded from harm and all members of the University community are protected from radicalisation.

-- Student Safety Handbook - This item is available on request.
-The Student Safety Handbook provides an overview of safety information for students.
-All students will receive a safety induction on arrival.
-This will include the explanation of emergency procedures and introduce the relevant safety regulations, arrangements and precautions which students are required to follow.
+- Student Safety Handbook - The Student Safety Handbook provides an overview of safety information for students.
+All students receive a safety induction on arrival.
+This includes an explanation of emergency procedures and an introduction to the relevant safety regulations, arrangements and precautions that students are required to follow.

-- Term dates - Undergraduate term dates and reassessment periods during which students are expected to be available for study and assessment.
-Freshers' registration and induction for undergraduate students commences on the Wednesday preceding week 1.
+- Term dates - Undergraduate term dates and reassessment periods during which all students are expected to be available for study and assessment.
+New students must attend during the Welcome Week/Week 0.
 Dates for tuition and assessment points for Postgraduate students are available on request from email@example.com.

-- Under 18 Students Agreement - This item is available on request.
-This agreement covers the arrangements by which under 18 year age students and their parents are required to signify their agreement to: a limited number of consents; restrictions on access to alcohol; late night curfews; and advice on planned duration and location when students leave the campus.
-This agreement stays in force until a student reaches their eighteenth birthday.
+- Under 18 Students Agreement - The arrangements by which under 18 year age students and their parents are required to signify their agreement to: a limited number of consent agreements including with regard to restrictions on access to alcohol; late night curfews; and advice on planned duration and location when students leave the campus.
+The agreement stays in force until a student reaches their eighteenth birthday.
+This agreement is available on request from Student Services.

-- Withdrawal from Studies (Thinking of Withdrawing: Where to start?) - A comprehensive guide into the steps that a student needs to consider when wishing to withdraw from the University, including the implications of doing so, ensuring that all paperwork is in order and who to speak to.
+- Withdrawal from Studies (Guidance for students thinking about leaving Harper Adams University) - A comprehensive guide to the steps that a student needs to consider when wishing to withdraw from the University, including the implications of doing so, ensuring that all paperwork is in order and who to speak to.